 My family member is having difficulty swallowing liquids.
 A friend told us to 'thicken' his liquids.
 What do you recommend?

-After a full swallow evaluation, we sometimes find that a specific group of patients do benefit from a thickener to make their liquids thicker.
+After a full swallow evaluation, speech-language pathologists may find that a specific group of patients do benefit from a thickener to make their liquids thicker.
 These patients are carefully monitored and the thickener is discontinued as soon as possible.
 However, in most of our evaluations, we find that a thickener is not needed.

 We avoid thickeners whenever possible, given that there is a risk of dehydration.
 Occasionally, thicker liquids can be more difficult to swallow if there is any weakness in the throat.